(keep reading to learn what happened)

 The sisters tell their staff that Mandy will run the hotel the next day, and they are stepping back.

-The sisters interfere, and Gordon calls them a taxi to leave the staff alone.
+The sisters interfere, and Gordon calls them a car to leave the staff alone.

 Calumet Inn Update - What Happened Next?